 1 – Filter Regulator Combo – Includes Brass Hose Swivel, Filter with removable screen, 12 PSI Pressure Regulator, and Hose Swivel with Screen that connects to Mainline Tubing.

-1 – Punch and Cutter Tool – Used for cutting and punching holes in Mainline Tubing for attaching Drip Tape Row Starts.
+1 – Hole Punch – Used for punching holes in Mainline Tubing for attaching Drip Tape Row Starts.

 1 – Mainline Tee – Used for splitting Mainline Tubing into two separate lines.